 Hyperbole Examples

-Examples of Hyperbole in Speech
+Hyperbole Examples in Speech

 There are many instances in which hyperbole is used in day to day conversation, it is one of the most common forms of figures of speech and you are likely to hear it used regularly.
 Let’s now take a look at some examples of hyperbole in sentences.